CZ-NIC/knot/doc/reference.rst

 -------

 If enabled, no OPT record (EDNS) is inserted to outgoing requests to this remote server.
+This mode is necessary for communication with some broken implementations (e.g. Windows Server 2016).

 Additionally, if TCP is used for zone refresh, the SOA query and the subsequent AXFR/IXFR query do not share the same TCP connection.
-This mode is necessary for communication with some broken implementations (e.g. Windows Server 2016).
+This workaround allows transfers from some broken implementations (e.g. ixfrdist).

 ..
 NOTE::
    This option effectively disables :ref:`zone expire<Zone expiration>` timer